RichWellum/k8s/README.md

                             Specify a different jinja2 version to the default(2.8.1)
-      -c, --cleanup         YMMV: Cleanup existing Kubernetes cluster before creating a new one
+      -c, --cleanup         YMMV: Cleanup existing Kubernetes cluster before creating a new one.
+Because LVM is not cleaned up, space will be used up. "-cc" is far more reliable but requires a reboot
       -cc, --complete_cleanup
-                            Cleanup existing Kubernetes cluster then exit, reboot host is advised
+                            Cleanup existing Kubernetes cluster then exit,
+                            rebooting host is advised
       -k8s, --kubernetes    Stop after bringing up kubernetes, do not install OpenStack
       -os, --openstack      Build OpenStack on an existing Kubernetes Cluster